axel-springer-kugawana/y2_devops_test/README.md

 Create all of the neccessry objects in order to run the application in a working kubernetes cluster.

 ### **Task 4 - CI/CD Pipeline**
-Choose one of these options to implement the CI/CD pipeline:

 #### GitHub Actions
 Create a GitHub Actions workflow in `.github/workflows/` with: